-Google is the largest search engine in the world and has a daily user rate of OVER 5 BILLION!
-Google Search is a huge and powerful tool when used smartly by the business owner.
+Because Google is the largest search engine in the world with a daily user rate in the BILLIONS daily, this makes Google Search a huge and powerful tool when used smartly by the business owner.

 Search (includes retargeting)